marcobborges/marcobborges/README.md

 **Product builder (aka Technical Product Manager) working at the intersection of Product, Engineering, and Operations.**

-I'm currently part of a **Data Infra Core & SRE** team at [Nubank](https://nubank.com.br), where I operate as the product person — shaping priorities, driving initiatives, and occasionally getting my hands dirty with automation.
+I'm currently part of a **Data Infra Core & SRE** team at [Nubank](https://nubank.com.br), where I operate as the product person: shaping priorities, driving initiatives, and occasionally getting my hands dirty with automation.
 I came from a consumer-facing product background (cards & payments) and transitioned into platform engineering, which gave me a unique lens on how internal tooling and infrastructure decisions ripple out to end users.

 ---